 Local Authority accounts are prepared on an International Financial Reporting Standards (IFRS) basis.
 IFRSs are a suite of accounting standards used across the world that are seen as best practice and allow for international comparisons to be made.
 The statements that follow the explanatory foreword have therefore been prepared on an IFRS basis.

-The Movement in Reserves Statement on page 15 reveals that the Council's usable reserves have reduced from £16.557 million on 31 March 2012 to £14.493 million on 31 March 2013, a decrease of £2.064 million.
-Usable reserves have decreased primarily as a result of an increase in capital expenditure being funded from reserves (£1.504 million).
+The Movement in Reserves Statement on page 15 reveals that the Council's usable reserves have increased from £13.380 million on 31 March 2014 to £15.414 million on 31 March 2015; an increase of £2.034 million.